Kampi/TravelingSalesman/README.md

 # Traveling salesman problem

-This is a simple example how to solve the [Traveling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) with an genetic algorithm
+This is a simple example how to solve the [Traveling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) with an genetic algorithm.

 Please write an e-mail to `DanielKampert@kampis-elektroecke.de` if you have any questions